• Skip to primary navigation

 Place the sheet pan back in the oven for another 15 minutes.
 Roast until crisp and dry.
 Many of the toasted black beans will have cracked…that is just fine.
 They may need another 5-10 minutes to be fully crisp, but keep in mind they will continue to crisp as they cool.

-Let the beans cool completely before transferring to an airtight container.
+Let the beans cool completely before transferring to a bowl for serving or an airtight container for storage.

 Yellow rimmed bowl filled with crunchy black bean snack.